-Body hang-ups and personal insecurities can cause a lot of stress, especially when it comes to something like teeth – commonly one of the first things someone will notice about you.
+Body hang-ups and personal insecurities can cause a lot of stress, especially when it comes to something like teeth or a smile commonly one of the first things someone will notice about you.

 Hiding your smile because of chips, discolouration or misalignment can have overall negative impacts on your confidence.

-Thankfully, today there are multiple dentistry treatments that can be used to target such cosmetic issues including yellowing, stained or discoloured teeth, irregularly shaped or uneven teeth and gaps.
+Thankfully, today there are multiple dentistry treatments that can be used to target such cosmetic issues including yellowing, stained or discoloured teeth, irregularly shaped or uneven teeth and gaps in teeth.

 However, what many people don’t realise is that these issues are not always solely cosmetic, and if they are not treated fast enough, they can often have long term effects on your oral health more broadly.